MSIH/actor-legacy-phantomjs-crawler/README.md

 # MSIH PhantomJS Crawler for Apify

-- crawls 6 to 10 times more pages than puppeteer
+- crawls 6 to 10 times more pages than puppeteer per Compute Unit
 - send email when crawl is complete
 - improved input screen

-It uses the [PhantomJS](http://phantomjs.org/) headless browser to recursively crawl websites and extract data from them using front-end JavaScript code.
-PhantomJS is no longer being developed by the community and might be detected and blocked by target websites.
+This uses the [PhantomJS](http://phantomjs.org/) headless browser to recursively crawl websites and extract data from them using front-end JavaScript code.
+PhantomJS is no longer being developed by the community and might be detected and blocked by websites.
 This crawler is based on the Apify Legacy PhantomJS Crawler.

 ## Overview